Multi-GI 5 Reviews: The right probiotic blend for you?

 Rating: 7 / 10

 While the most specific effects of a probiotic rely heavily on exact strains, understanding genus and species is typically enough to ensure a product's safety profile.
-For Multi GI 5, those species have undergone a tremendous amount of research into various potential benefits, always with an eye toward safety.
+For Multi-GI 5, those species have undergone a tremendous amount of research into various potential benefits, always with an eye toward safety.

-Unify Health also makes their supplements in the U.S. in FDA-regulated GMP-certified facilities.
+Unify Health also makes its supplements in the U.S. in FDA-regulated cGMP-certified facilities.
 The company website mentions quality testing, but it doesn't get into specifics.
 Typically, when a company performs third-party testing, it comes at a significant expense and provides a marketable bragging point.
 Companies like Ritual and HUM Nutrition make it very clear the extent to which they subject their products to external testing.
-The fact that Unify Health doesn't say whether their testing is third-party or in-house leads us to believe that the company has not opted for the more trustworthy third-party testing.
+The fact that Unify Health doesn't say whether its testing is third-party or in-house leads us to believe that the company hasn’t opted for the more trustworthy third-party variety.

 Convenience